lanl/ThunderBoltz/docs/source/multi_guide.rst

 In Sequence
 ~~~~~~~~~~~

-You can change simulation parameters in the :class:`~.pytb.ThunderBoltz`
+You can change simulation parameters in the :class:`~.thunderboltz.ThunderBoltz`
 object and run the program again in a new directory.
 Use
-the :meth:`~.pytb.ThunderBoltz.set_` method to update the desired parameters.
+the :meth:`~.thunderboltz.ThunderBoltz.set_` method to update the desired parameters.

 Suppose you wanted to run several calculation at various
 field values.
 To do this, loop through the field values,